omniaintranet/OmniaDocsG2/working-with-documents/authoring-controlled-documents/working-with-drafts/index.rst

 Do the folllowing:

-1. Select the document and click "Properties".
+1. Select the document and click PROPERTIES.

 .. image:: edit-properties-1-77.png